navikt/pyarxaas/docs/user-guide/creating-and-using-hierarchies.rst

 Hierarchies
 ===========

-After creating a :ref:`dataset` from some data source you can set hierarchies ARXaaS will to use when attempting to anonymize the Dataset.
+After creating a :ref:`dataset` from some data source, you can set the hierarchies ARXaaS will use when attempting to anonymize the Dataset.
 ARXaaS currently only support value generalization hierarchies.
 Read more about different transformation models in `ARX documentation <https://arx.deidentifier.org/overview/transformation-models>`_.

 Hierarchy Building
 ------------------
-ARXaaS offer endpoints for use the ARX library hierarchy generation functionality.
-PyARXaaS implements abstractions to make this process as easy as intuitive as possible.
+ARXaaS offers an endpoint to use the ARX library hierarchy generation functionality.
+PyARXaaS implements abstractions to make this process as easy and intuitive as possible.

 Hierarchy generation that ARX offers falls into four different categories: